 Swallowtails can imitate other species of butterflies, and it is also well-known that other butterflies can imitate these swallowtails for defensive reasons.

 Females Pipevine It is common knowledge that swallowtail butterflies consume pollen during the day.
-It’s common for males to look for females; at the same time, they look for food.
+It’s common for males to look for females while they look for food.

-When there are already males in an area feeding on the mud, the likelihood of additional males there increases.
+When males are already present in an area feeding on the mud, the likelihood of additional males increases.

 9. Red Admiral